Important Dates and Deadlines for Corporate Taxpayers

 The due dates for paying and filing tax returns for self-assessed taxes such as VAT and employer’s contributions have been entered in the calendar.
 The dates when MyTax will first display the month’s summary are in the calendar as well.

-Wages, salaries and employer’s contributions must be reported to Incomes Register.
-Starting in 2021, most pensions and benefits must also be reported to the Incomes Register.
+Wages, salaries and employer’s contributions and most pensions and benefits must be reported to the Incomes Register.
 Read more: incomesregister.fi.

 Note: If any due date falls on a Saturday, Sunday or a legal holiday, filing and payment are permitted on the following business day.